albakhtari/photoshop-22-linux/README.md

 - [X] ~Colour code the output~ Colour code the output of all scripts using a `printMessage` function

+- [ x ] Move all functions to a function script

 - [ ] ~Check that components are installed in the installer~ Improve dependencies checking

 - [ ] Sort out the "open with Photoshop" issue

 - [ ] Add ability to create multiple prefixes

-- [ ] Move all functions to a function script

 ## CREDITS